comonier/leashedmobsteleport/README.md

 __________________________________________________
-connect on ip: hu3.org server to test its a survival server with griefprevention.a and all my plugins.
+connect on ip: hu3.org server to test its a survival server with griefprevention and all my plugins.
 __________________________________________________

 ## 🚀 Key Features